microsoft/fluentui/packages/react-portal/Spec.md

 </App>
 ```

-`Portal` should be used as a component at any part of the React tree
+`Portal` should be used as a component at any part of the React tree:

 ```tsx
 <ContextProvider>